alalbux/quick-knowledge-ramda/README.md

 ### adjust
 `(a → a) → Number → [a] → [a]`
-Parameters
-fn
-The function to apply.
- idx
-The index.
- list
-An array-like object whose value at the supplied index will be replaced.
-Returns

-Array A copy of the supplied array-like object with the element at index `idx` replaced with the value returned by applying `fn` to the existing element.
-Applies a function to the value at the given index of an array, returning a new copy of the array with the element at the given index replaced with the result of the function application.

-See also update.
 ```
 R.adjust(R.add(10), 1, [1, 2, 3]);     //=> [1, 12, 3]
 R.adjust(R.add(10))(1)([1, 2, 3]);     //=> [1, 12, 3]